Death Benefit Plus Privacy Notice

 Security of Personal Information

 Appropriate technical and physical security measures are used to keep your personal information safe and secure.
 When we provide personal information to a third party (including our service providers) or engage a third party to collect personal information on our behalf, the third party will be selected carefully and be required to use appropriate security measures.
+If, at your option, we convey your policy documents to you by e-mail then we will encrypt these documents with a Personal Identification Number which we will communicate to you by text to your mobile phone number which we ask you provide to us during the policy registration process.
+Alternatively you may receive your documents in the post in the normal way.

 You have rights under data protection law in connection with our use of personal information.
 These rights include a right of access to and to receive a copy of your personal Information, a right to correct inaccurate data, a right to erase data or suspend our use of data.
 These rights may also include a right to object to our use of your personal information, a right to request that certain automated decisions we make have human involvement, a right to withdraw consent and a right to complain to the data protection regulator.